weinman/cnn_lstm_ctc_ocr/README.md

 # Training

-To completely train the model, you will need to download the mjsynth dataset, pack it into sharded tensorflow records.
+To completely train the model, you will need to download the mjsynth dataset and pack it into sharded TensorFlow records.
 Then you can start the training process, a tensorboard monitor, and an ongoing evaluation thread.
 The individual commands are packaged in the accompanying `Makefile`.